AljanScholtens/taiga-boilerplate/README.md

     // 24 columns with on both sides 1 column as gutter
     @include grid(24, 1);

-    // 24 columns with on the left side 1 column as gutter and on the right side 5 columns as gutter
+    // 24 columns with on the left side 1 column as gutter and on the right side 5 and a half columns as gutter
-    @include grid(24, 1, 5);
+    @include grid(24, 1, 5.5);

     // When changing breakpoint, you might want to remove the grid, use the mixin below to reset the grid
     @include grid-reset;